-BY KACIE COOPER STOTLER-

-How do two novels, of very different genres and separated by a span of two centuries, both possess such striking similarities?
+How do two works, of very different genres and separated by a span of two centuries, both possess such striking similarities?

 The answer lies in Defoe’s display of London’s criminal underworld; and unresolved issues of the treatment, punishment, and reformation of criminals, through the eyes of Moll Flanders.
 These unresolved issues comes back to life in Burgess’ era, this time through the eyes of Alex – an extreme, futuristic version of Moll Flanders.

 Alex’s Road to Reformation